-If you are unhappy in your job, why are you still working there?
+If you are unhappy with your job, why are you still working there?
 Is it time for you to make a career change?

 Last week we shared an article on Strawberry Seed social media, “9 things that make good employees quit”, originally posted on the Huffington Post website.

-Anyone who follow us on Facebook, Twitter or LinkedIn, knows that we share content on career change all the time but what really blew me away was the numbers this article attracted.
-At the time of publishing this post, on Facebook alone it had been shared multiple times and read by more than 200 people.
-This might not sound like a lot but for a small page like Strawberry Seed, the response was amazing.
+Anyone who follow us on Facebook, Twitter or LinkedIn, knows that we share content on career change all the time but what blew me away was the numbers this article attracted.
+At the time of publishing this post, on Facebook alone, it had been shared multiple times and read by more than 200 people.
+This might not sound like a lot, but for a small page like Strawberry Seed, the response was amazing.

 What I will never truly understand is why people wait so long to move on when they are not happy at work.
-I also find that there are a number of excuses that we tell ourselves when it comes to making a career change.
+I also find that there are some excuses that we tell ourselves when it comes to making a career change.

-Here are some of thee excuses I have heard over the years.
-If you have made any of these to yourself, it may time for you to look for your next role.
+Here are some of the excuses I have heard over the years.
+If you have made any of these to yourself, it may take time for you to look for your next role.

 It must be me

-If you are being made to feel like this, I beg you to look at making a change.
+If you feel like this, I beg you to look at making a change.
 You deserve to wake up in the morning and not dread going to work every day.
 Life is not meant to be that hard.
-Trust me, you will be a valuable member of any organisation that is lucky to employ you.
+Trust me; you will be a valuable member of any organisation that is lucky to employ you.